mohsunb/AtmAppCLI/README.md

 # ATMConsoleApp

-A basic ATM app made in IntelliJ IDEA in ~3 hours.
+A basic ATM app made in Java (JDK 17) in ~3 hours.
 No GUI, only STDIN and STDOUT.